AndrewSeif/ATMConsoleProject/README.md

   1-Deposit & Withdraw accept negative Values.

-  2-All Functions through an Exception when pressing "Enter" in the Console app, need to try /catch keystrokes.
+  2-All Functions throw an Exception when pressing "Enter" in the Console app, need to try /catch keystrokes.